-The Roanoke Valley as well as the surrounding communities, are fortunate that their economic indicators are more favorable compared to some of the neighboring localities and to the State, but they remain formidable challenges for the Roanoke Valley; not only in the delivery of local government and authority services, but also in maintaining our traditionally high standard of living and quality of life.
+The Authority draws from a regional labor force of approximately 300,000 within a radius of sixty miles.
+The Roanoke Valley as well as the surrounding communities, are fortunate that their economic indicators are more favorable compared to some of the neighboring localities and to the State, but there remain formidable challenges for the Roanoke Valley; not only in the delivery of local government and authority services, but also in maintaining our traditionally high standard of living and quality of life.

-The City, County and Town's Economic Development Departments successfully utilize provisions under the public/private partnership policy that allows businesses to receive assistance from them for qualifying facility expansions and relocations.
+The Economic Development Department of each locality successfully utilizes provisions under the public/private partnership policy that allows businesses to receive assistance from them for qualifying facility expansions and relocations.
 The expected return on investment in new taxes and employment is a critical measure governing the use of public funds to assist businesses and industries.